hackclub/hackclub/workshops/login_auth/README.md

 ```
 ##### Function logout()

-For logout add below code below the login().
+For logout add this code below the login().

 ```javascript
 function logout(){